freifunk-bielefeld/firmware-selector/README.md

 }
 ```

 If two matches overlap, the longest match will be assigned the matching files.
-On the other hand, the same match can be used by multiple models without problems.
+If the revision string is empty, it will be taken from the file name.

 ### TODO